beginning of content

 When should I see my doctor?

-You should see your doctor promptly if you have unexplained weight loss, severe abdominal pain, jaundice, or other symptoms such as those listed above that worry you.
+You should see your doctor promptly if you have unexplained weight loss, severe stomach pain, jaundice, or other symptoms like those listed above that worry you.

-There are many medical conditions and illnesses that can cause these symptoms, so having these symptoms does not always mean you have cancer.
-Your doctor can discuss your symptoms along with your medical history and advise if any special tests are necessary.
+Many medical conditions and illnesses can cause these symptoms, so having these symptoms doesn't always mean you have cancer.
+Your doctor can talk to you about your symptoms and your medical history and tell you if you need any special tests.

 How is pancreatic cancer diagnosed?

-Your doctor may use a range of tests and techniques to diagnose the cause of your symptoms, such as asking about your symptoms, examining you and referring you for blood tests.
+Your doctor may use different tests to diagnose the cause of your symptoms.
+This can include asking you about your symptoms, examining you and sending you for blood tests.

-They may then recommend other tests to check if you have pancreatic cancer and if any cancer has spread.
+They may suggest other tests to check if you have pancreatic cancer and if any cancer has spread.

 These tests may include:

 Your doctor may also recommend a biopsy.
 This involves taking a sample of tissue from your pancreas for testing in a lab.
-A biopsy can help identify if you have cancer and, depending on the type of biopsy, can check how far it's spread.
+A biopsy can help to find out if you have cancer and, depending on the type of biopsy, can check how far it's spread.

 There are different ways your doctor might take a biopsy:

-If pancreatic cancer is likely and it seems the tumour could be removed, your doctor may recommend surgery without a biopsy.
+If your doctor thinks pancreatic cancer is likely and that the tumour can be removed, they might suggest surgery without doing a biopsy first.

-If you are diagnosed with pancreatic cancer, you will probably be given an indication of the stage of the cancer.
-These stages describe how far the cancer has spread:
+If you are diagnosed with pancreatic cancer, you will probably be told about the stage of the cancer.
+These stages explain how far the cancer has spread:

 How is pancreatic cancer treated?